 Doctor of Physical Therapy

-The top-ranked University of Cincinnati Doctor of Physical Therapy (DPT) program prepares you for licensure and practice within the field of physical therapy.
+The top-ranked University of Cincinnati Doctor of Physical Therapy (DPT) program graduates students with a Doctor of Physical Therapy degree while also preparing each student for licensure and practice within the field of physical therapy.

 Physical therapists are movement experts who optimize quality of life through prescribed exercise, hands-on care, and patient education.